-Knowing how to read the Nutrition Facts labels (Figure 3) can help patients make informed food decisions to choose a healthy diet and help with weight management and diabetes prevention [77; 78; 79].
-A 2016 redesign of the Nutrition Facts label includes larger, bolder type for the number of servings; updated serving sizes; calories listed in larger type; updated Daily Values (and a footnote explaining them); a new fact indicating "added sugars;" and a change to the nutrients required section, with amounts (in percentages) declared [80].
+Knowing how to read the Nutrition Facts labels (Figure 3) can help patients make informed food decisions to choose a healthy diet and help with weight management and diabetes prevention [72; 73; 74].
+A 2016 redesign of the Nutrition Facts label includes larger, bolder type for the number of servings; updated serving sizes; calories listed in larger type; updated Daily Values (and a footnote explaining them); a new fact indicating "added sugars;" and a change to the nutrients required section, with amounts (in percentages) declared [75].

-Instruct patients to consider the following when reading Nutrition Facts labels [79; 81]:
+Instruct patients to consider the following when reading Nutrition Facts labels [74; 76]:

-• Check the serving size (the amount typically eaten at one time) and the number of servings per package.
+- Check the serving size (the amount typically eaten at one time) and the number of servings per package.
 Compare your individualized portion size to the serving size.
-If the label indicates a serving size of one cup and you eat two, you are consuming twice the calories, fat, and other nutrients than that listed on the label.
+If the label indicates a serving size of one cup and you eat two, you are consuming twice the calories, fat, and other nutrients than that listed on the label. - Note the number of calories in a single serving.
+Compare calories and fat grams per serving among different products and choose foods that are lower in fat and calorie content per serving.
+Understand nutrition terms (Table 3).